ObiAmal/political-research/basic-demographics.md

 ## National Demographics

-The data is taken from the U.S. Census Bureau QuickFacts page, accessible [here](https://www.census.gov/quickfacts/fact/table/US/PST045219).
-Note that all data is as of July 1st, 2019.
-The United States’ population is approximately 328 million as of July 1st, 2019 (as of 2020, sources estimate 329 million).
-It has grown approximately 6.3% since 2010.
-More detailed data is [here](https://www.census.gov/prod/cen2010/briefs/c2010br-03.pdf). *Note:* in this section “people counted by the U.S. Census” is shortened to “people” for the sake of brevity.
+This data is taken from the [U.S. Census Bureau QuickFacts page](https://www.census.gov/quickfacts/fact/table/US/PST045219), dated July 1st, 2019.
+At this time, the United States’ population was approximately 328 million (as of 2020, sources estimate 329 million), and it has grown approximately 6.3% since 2010.
+More detailed data (on age, sex, by-state data, and so on) is [here](https://www.census.gov/prod/cen2010/briefs/c2010br-03.pdf).

+*Note:* in this section “people counted by the U.S. Census” is shortened to “people” for the sake of brevity.

 *Age Distribution:*
 * 6% of people are under 5 years of age.